 Interestingly, the 3325's CPU is not an "off the shelf" microprocessor/microcontroller even though a variety of suitable chips had been on the market since the mid-1970s (8080, 6502 and many others).
 Instead, HP used a proprietary microcontroller only known as "1820-1691", designed and produced by HP itself.
 This chip can also be found in a number of HP computer peripherals of the 98x5 desktop computer era, such as diskette drives or printers.
 Officially called a "Nanoprocessor", the chip was manufactured using an NMOS process, which among other things means that it needs a negative bias voltage in addition to the regular +5 V supply.
 The required bias voltage was apparently somewhat variable between production runs, so the correct value was stamped or even hand-written onto every chip.
 In case the processor needs to be replaced, the technician may have to modify a voltage divider on the main board!

-Unfortunately, little information on the processor is available online.
-In the 3325, it is combined with two "huge" RAMs (256x4 bit!) and (at least in the earlier production units) four mask-programmed(!)
+Until recently, little information on the processor was available online.
+Meantime, a Nanoprocessor User's Guide (1975) has turned up.
+It was used in interfaces for the 9825/9835 desktop comnputer series, and test equipment like the 4262A LCR Meter.
+In the 3325, the Nanoprocessor was combined with two "huge" RAMs (256x4 bit!) and (at least in the earlier production units) four mask-programmed(!)
 ROMs holding the firmware.
 Apparently, the developers then still had sufficient time for debugging ...